nautechsystems/nautilus_trader/docs/integrations/databento.md

 Databento data includes various timestamp fields including (but not limited to):

-- `ts_event`: The matching-engine-received timestamp expressed as the number of nanoseconds since the UNIX epoch
+- `ts_event`: The matching-engine-received timestamp expressed as the number of nanoseconds since the UNIX epoch.
-- `ts_in_delta`: The matching-engine-sending timestamp expressed as the number of nanoseconds before `ts_recv`
+- `ts_in_delta`: The matching-engine-sending timestamp expressed as the number of nanoseconds before `ts_recv`.
-- `ts_recv`: The capture-server-received timestamp expressed as the number of nanoseconds since the UNIX epoch
+- `ts_recv`: The capture-server-received timestamp expressed as the number of nanoseconds since the UNIX epoch.
-- `ts_out`: The Databento sending timestamp
+- `ts_out`: The Databento sending timestamp.

 Nautilus data includes at *least* two timestamps (required by the `Data` contract):